memogarcia/memogarcia.github.io/content/posts/domain-knowledge-transfer.md

 > Innovation often springs from the most unexpected sources. -- Me

-The ability to transfer domain knowledge from one field to another stands can breed a lot of creativity and gives you new perspectives and the opportunity to think outside the box.
+The ability to transfer domain knowledge from one field to another can breed a lot of creativity and gives you new perspectives and the opportunity to think outside the box.

 But what is `Domain Knowledge Transfer`?